veracpg/Udacity-Tournament-Project/README.md

 ##Execute the DB:

-- Paste the folowing comands in you terminal
+- Paste the following commands in you terminal

     > $ psql -f tournament.sql